GhostOfStarman/VechicleInventoryMVC/README.md

 Current schema setup:
 3 tables: Cars, CustomerAccounts, FinanceRecords
+Each of these tables are connected to the backend by a DAO layer, and all three of these DAOs pass through a service layer called VehicleSerivce.class

 Foreign key setup: financeId in Vehicle is the FK to financeId PK in FinanceRecord, customerId in financeRecord is FK to customerId PK in CustomerAccount.